 Just remember to stick to no more than 400 milligrams of caffeine daily.
 Otherwise, it can have adverse effects on your blood pressure, heart rate and sleep.

-Much like red wine, coffee is becoming recognized for its antioxidant content and properties.
+Much like red wine, coffee is becoming recognized for its antioxidant content.

 Antioxidants provide protection against free radicals, which are harmful, unstable molecules usually found in air pollutants like cigarette smoke.